shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/creating-a-new-hugo-website-with-a-friend.md

 2. Create a GitHub public repository for GitHub Pages.

+3. Clone that repository to your local machine.

-3. Publish your first plain text file as a GitHub Page.
+4. Publish your first plain text file as a GitHub Page.
 Done.
 Milestone achieved.

-4. Get distracted by learning PowerShell and NeoVim.
+5. Get distracted by learning PowerShell, Git, and NeoVim.
 Yah!

-5. Install Hugo! (`choco install hugo`).
+6. Install Hugo! (`choco install hugo`).